schen8180/data440/hw8/hw8_report.md

 ## Answer

-The hierarchical clustering did somewhat an okay job in grouping similar accounts together.
+The hierarchical clustering did an okay job of grouping similar accounts.

 ```
                 -